yugabyte/yugabyte-db/docs/content/latest/tools/visualstudioworkbench.md

 ## Introduction

-In this tutorial, we will show how to install the [Apache Cassandra Workbench](https://marketplace.visualstudio.com/items?itemName=kdcro101.vscode-cassandra#quick-start) extension in Visual Studio Code and configure a connection.
+In this tutorial, you will show how to install the [Apache Cassandra Workbench](https://marketplace.visualstudio.com/items?itemName=kdcro101.vscode-cassandra#quick-start) extension in Visual Studio Code and configure a connection.

 ## Install the VS Code extension

-In this tutorial, we will show how to install the [Apache Cassandra Workbench](https://marketplace.visualstudio.com/items?itemName=kdcro101.vscode-cassandra#quick-start) extension in Visual Studio Code and configure a connection.
+In this tutorial, you will show how to install the [Apache Cassandra Workbench](https://marketplace.visualstudio.com/items?itemName=kdcro101.vscode-cassandra#quick-start) extension in Visual Studio Code and configure a connection.

 Open Visual Studio Code (you can download it from https://code.visualstudio.com for Windows, Mac or Linux) and press `Control + P`.